Hendog8/TriviAUGH/README.md

 selecting every answer to guarantee you select the correct one(s).

 Everything here not automatically created through bootstrapping with React or Node.js or imported as a package is of my own creation.
-This project has not only been a joy to code, but has wildly expanded my knowledge of Javascript and HTML, and for that I cannot be more grateful.
-I hope this project, when finished, will bring others (my close friends especially) as much as it's brought me.
+This project has not only been a joy to code so far, but has wildly expanded my knowledge of Javascript and HTML, and for that I cannot be more grateful.
+I hope that it, when finished, will give to others (my close friends especially) as much as it's given back to me.

 Thank you for reading, and please enjoy your tour of the still-in-progress TriviAUGH.
 Please feel free to check back in every few weeks for further updates.